 Potential for Teleworking: No

-·5+ years of experience working with EMU/space suit systems and/or providing safety/reliability support for complex space systems.
+5+ years of experience working with EVA hardware/operations and/or providing safety/reliability support for complex space systems.

-·Ability to master S&MA and Engineering processes for the certification of EMU equipment.
+Ability to master S&MA and Engineering processes for the certification of EMU and EVA tools/equipment.

 SAIC is a premier technology integrator solving our nation's most complex modernization and readiness challenges.
 Our robust portfolio of offerings across the defense, space, civilian, and intelligence markets includes high-end solutions in engineering, IT, and mission solutions.
 Using our expertise in existing and emerging technologies, we integrate the best components from our own portfolio and our partner ecosystem to deliver innovative, effective, and efficient solutions.
 We are 25,500 strong; driven by mission, united by purpose, and inspired by opportunities.
 Headquartered in Reston, Virginia, SAIC has pro forma annual revenues of nearly $7.1 billion.
 For more information, visit saic.com.
 For ongoing news, please visit our newsroom.
 For SAIC benefits information, see Working at SAIC.
 EOE AA M/F/Vet/Disability